AMSP-04/NETN-METOC/FAFD.md

 ## Examples

 ### Global Weather
+To represent global weather without reference to a specific geographical area or location can

-and althogh in this example we are referencing a specific geographical area, if no such reference is provided the weather condition is assumed to be global.
+, if no such reference is provided the weather condition is assumed to be global.

 ### Overlapping Conditions
 If EnvironmentConditions with overlapping regions/locations exist the following rules applies: